Skip to content

 < X-Cache: Miss from cloudfront

-If X-Cache is Miss from cloudfront, then the request was retrieved from the origin and wasn't served by the cache.
+If X-Cache is Miss from cloudfront, then the request came from the origin and not the cache.

-Check the Cache-Control value in the response.
-If Cache-Control is no-store, then the header directs CloudFront to not cache the response.
+If the Cache-Control value is no-store, then the header directs CloudFront to not cache the response.
 If Cache-Control is no-cache, then the header directs CloudFront to verify with the origin before it returns a cached response.
+If Cache-Control is private, then CloudFront should only store the response in private caches, such as the local cache for a browser.

 These behaviors override the Maximum TTL and Default TTL settings.